 Shimaguni also contributed to Britain’s ongoing relationship with its lost empire.
 The Second World War was the last attempt1 to build a land empire in Europe: Habsburgs, Bourbons, Bonapartes and Nazis had tried, but that book was finally closed.
 Britain, however, convinced itself that it was different, again.
-The great sea empire, boats drawn on by the siren song of ‘Britannia Rules the Waves‘, not merely outlasted the war.
+The great sea empire, boats drawn on by the siren song of ‘Britannia Rules the Waves‘, outlasted the war.
 Unlike France’s equally hard-lost empire, it still kind of survives, in the spectral form of the Commonwealth.

-British politicians still sometimes resurrect the idea of the Commonwealth, as if it was anything at all.
+British politicians still sometimes resurrect the idea of the Commonwealth, as if it were anything at all.
 What is the Commonwealth?
 Does anybody know?
 It’s a wispy, mostly imagined thing.
 The idea that something other than historical unease ties together England and Scotland, India and Barbados, Namibia and Canada and Kiribati as ‘the Commonwealth’ is a nice idea, but it doesn’t hold much water if you ask me.
 It talks a big talk on trade and democracy, but as far as I can see it mostly stages cricket matches2.
 Nonetheless it is often invoked when people talk about Britain’s future after Brexit.
 Boris and others have suggested that Britain will flourish after Brexit by strengthening ties with the Commonwealth, an idea Australia’s ex-PM Kevin Rudd has enthusiastically endorsed as ‘absolute bollocks‘.

 Europe Over There